csete/rtlizer/README.md

   rtlizer 640x360+0+0

 On the Beaglebone I am running my own built linux with X but no display or window manager.
 In this case I start rtlizer using the xinit command.
-This linux is available under the nanosdr project.
+Recipes for creating such linux images are available under the [nanosdr project](https://github.com/csete/nanosdr).

 The file rtlizer.service is used to autostart the application on the Beaglebone using systemd.